Pennsylvania Nursing Home Abuse Attorney

 Note that, under Pennsylvania's Older Adults Protective Services Act, facility employees and/or administrators are required to report suspected abuse; if you report abuse or neglect to an employee or administrator at your loved one’s nursing home or long-term care facility, they are mandated by law to report that abuse.
 However, it is always a good idea to follow up after reporting abuse to the facility’s administration, and you may wish to report the abuse/neglect yourself directly to the appropriate entity to ensure your loved one’s safety and well-being.

-If you suspect that your loved one has been a victim of nursing home abuse or neglect, get in touch with Metzger Wickersham.
+If you suspect that your loved one has been a victim of nursing home abuse or neglect, contact Metzger Wickersham.
 We may be able to help you recover compensation for medical expenses, pain and suffering, mental anguish and emotional distress, and other damages.

 Contact us today to obtain experienced representation for your case.